kwhitehall/Shiny_app_Azure/README.md

       ```
       docker push <my_acr_name>.azurecr.io/my_shinyapp:v1
       ```
- d.
+ e.
 Verify the image has been pushed in the portal by looking under the Repositories for your app.
 (Or using Azure CLI commands)
  e.
 Turning on permissions for the last step: In the Portal, navigate to the ***Access keys*** under ***Settings*** and click “Enable” under Admin user (this is necessary to log in with Docker).

 12. Deploy container via Azure Web App for Container.